Launched in March 2010 the Phuza Wize campaign was the central focus of the highly acclaimed television programme, Soul City.

-Literature shows that as a nation we consume alcohol in an unhealthy manner, with high patterns of binge drinking.
-This gives rise to increased levels of interpersonal violence associated with alcohol abuse with 75% of interpersonal violence cases linked to alcohol misuse.
+- SA research shows that as a nation we consume alcohol in an unhealthy manner, with high patterns of binge drinking.
+This gives rise to increased levels of health and social problems including high levels of interpersonal violence.

-A Soul City Literature Review conducted in 2007 revealed that when it comes to violence and alcohol:
+A Soul City Literature Review conducted in 2007 revealed the following data:

-- Young adults are the most common victims of fatal violence
+- Young adults (age group)are the most common victims of fatal violence

 - The most common days for homicide are Saturdays followed by Sundays